elikaranja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 10-no_more_js deletes all the regular files with js extension that are present in the current diectory and all its subfolders.\
 File 11-directories creates a script that counts the number of directories and sub-directories in the current directory.\
 File 12-newest_files creates a script that displays the 10 newest files in the current directory, one file per line and sorted from the newest to the oldest.\
+File 13-unique creates a script that takes a list of words as input and prints only words that appear exactly once.\